Housing initiatives and strategies

 To deliver this housing in the Northern Territory (NT), Territory Families, Housing and Communities (TFHC) works with registered community housing providers who own or manage them.

 These providers are generally not-for-profit.
-They’re also registered under the National Regulatory System for Community Housing that aims to ensure a well-governed, well-managed and viable sector.
+They’re also registered under the National Regulatory System for Community Housing (NRSCH) that aims to ensure a well-governed, well-managed and viable sector.

 To support their delivery of cost effective housing services, TFHC assists them through funding initiatives and policies.
 They can also access other funding such as: